lowmess/phenotonic.com/source/products/growlite.reflectors.hse.md

 ---
-title: HDE-E
+title: HSE Reflector
-id: growlite-hde-e
+id: growlite-hse
 manufacturer: Growlite
-description: A versatile reflector that combines exceptional double-ended HID lamp performance with a extremely economical design.
+description: The versatile reflector that combines the convenience of a single-ended mogul base HID lamps with an extremely economical design.
-snippet: Saves money, grows more
+snippet: Lamps In-and-Out with a Snap
 price: 155
 weight: 8
-image: products.growlite.hde-e.jpg
+image: products.growlite.reflectors.hse.jpg
 categories:
   - lighting
   - reflectors
 ---

-A versatile reflector that combines exceptional double-ended HID lamp performance with a extremely economical design.
-The HDE-E versatility and functionality make this product the most flexible double-ended fixture on the market.
+The versatile reflector that combines the convenience of a single-ended mogul base HID lamps with an extremely economical design.
+The HSE’s small footprint and functionality make this product a unique fixture on the market.

 #### Features